ChangHChen/run_python_local/README.md

 logfire.instrument_mcp()
 logfire.instrument_pydantic_ai()

-# Create the MCP server
+# Create the MCP server with multiple mount points
 server = MCPServerStdio('deno',
     args=[
         'run',
         '-A',
         'jsr:@changhc/mcp-run-python-local',
         'stdio',
-        '--mount', '/path/to/your/local/directory:/working',
+        '--mount', '/path/to/your/workspace:/working',  # Main working directory
+        '--mount', '/path/to/your/data:/data',          # Additional data directory
+        '--mount', '/path/to/your/output:/output',      # Output directory
         '--venv', '/path/to/your/virtualenv'            # Specify your virtual environment ])

 # Create the agent with the server